Wendy Gordon, CPM, LM, MPH, President

 Trish Ross is the Education Director and Secretary of the Board of Midwives on Missions of Service (MOMS), a tiny non-profit.
 MOMS works mostly in Sierra Leone, teaching birth attendants to become community change agents and maternity care providers.
 Trish is also an Ordained Deacon in the Episcopal Church since 1995, focused on issues of justice, relief, and development.
 She studied midwifery in 2004 after a 25-year career in training and organizational development.
 Trish’s husband Chris McManus is also a Deacon and President of MOMS.
 They have three children, one of whom died of brain cancer, and seven grandchildren.
 Trish is step-mom and honorary mom to a dozen more.
 When not in Sierra Leone or Uganda, Chris, Trish and their dog are home on the coast of Northern California.

-Justine Clegg, MS, LM, CPM, President
+Justine Clegg, MS, LM, CPM, Co-Secretary

 Justine is a Florida homebirth Licensed Midwife, Mental Health Counselor, and Certified Lactation Counselor with 35 years experience in maternal-child health and education.
 Currently AME Board President, and Academic Director for Commonsense Childbirth School of Midwifery, Justine started the Midwifery degree program at Miami Dade Community College, served as Midwifery Chair and Professor 1993-2008, and received an Endowed Chair in 2003.
 She was Council of Licensed Midwifery Chair, Florida midwifery regulatory agency, 1993-2001, Chair of Miami’ s Fetal and Infant Mortality Review team, 2004-2008, former Board member of MEAC and NACPM, and helped create NARM’ s certification program.